The Report - A Mission to the North

 I began to understand in greater depth the nature of the situation and the purpose of my Mission.

-The stage is not quite ready for ALL of what God wants to do.
-Therefore, the task at hand is to pray, prepare, and share.
+The stage is not quite ready for ALL that God wants to do.
+Therefore, the task is to pray, prepare, and share.

 Pray and prepare:

-That the numerous moving parts essential for a move of God will endeavour to come together, work together and share key information and resources. (across divides).
+The numerous moving parts essential for the evangelisation of a region will endeavour to come together, work together, and share key information and resources across divides.

-That the right resources, particularly human will be in the right places, at the right time. (also financial and spiritual).
+The key people and provisions will be in the right places, at the right time.

-That the stage will be ready for ALL of what God wants to do, when He wants to do it.
+The way will be made ready for ALL of what God wants to do at the appointed time.

 Share: